-The main production lines involved in the production process are two massive body shops, two paint shops, two assembly halls and an several logistics centers.
-The Spartanburg plant produces more than 1,500 vehicles per day, running on two shifts.
+The main assembly lines involved in the entire process are two massive body shops, two paint shops, two assembly halls and an several logistics centers.
+The Spartanburg plant assembles more than 1,500 vehicles per day, running on two shifts.
 Sixty percent of its vehicles are exported to 120 countries around the world.
 Vehicles are loaded onto rail cars at the plant; then, a train transports them to the port in Charleston, South Carolina, or other southern ports, where they are shipped to Europe, China and other global destinations.

 The body shop is where a brand new BMW begins to take shape.
 Due to the sophisticated design, the intricate processing as well as the high and ultra-high strength steels used, BMW car bodies are among the safest in the global automotive industry.
-In the plant’s new 1.2 million square foot shop for all models, more than 2,000 high-tech precision robots carry out the highly complex production tasks.
+In the plant’s new 1.2 million square foot shop for all models, more than 2,000 high-tech precision robots carry out the highly complex assembly tasks.
 Each vehicle spends 6 hours in the body shop.
-1,000 team members build 1,450 car bodies a day.
+1,000 team members assemble 1,450 car bodies a day.

 The body begins as 400 pieces of steel that are welded together and 99 percent of the welding is automated.
 Using advanced welding technology, there are about 6,000 welds spots per vehicle with approximately 400 rivet and studs per vehicle.
 Associates constantly monitor the quality of welding points and ensure the car bodies’ dimensional accuracy and perfect surface quality.
-Spartanburg was the first plant in the BMW Group Production Network to fully implement Best Fit technology for hang-on parts, where accuracy is within tenths of a millimeter.
+Spartanburg was the first plant in the BMW Group network to fully implement Best Fit technology for hang-on parts, where accuracy is within tenths of a millimeter.